Skip to main content

 • In case 1 image is selected it will be sent raw in PNG directly via HTTP and Content-Type: image/png.

-• In case there is a selection of images, all thos images will be zipped together (without compression) and sent back via HTTP and Content-Type: application/zip.
+• In case there is a selection of images, all those images will be zipped together (without compression) and sent back via HTTP and Content-Type: application/zip.

 • In case no images are specified, create a Zip with all images and sent it back as previously explained via Zip.